 Leaders struggling to devolve decision making – or on the flip side, teams being afraid to make decisions.

-The incentives in place in a business make a huge difference too – leaders can say that the team should experiment, try out their ideas to succeed and work together toward outcomes, but if leadership behavior shifts when bonuses are on the line, or paid out to individuals on completion of projects on time, budget and scope, this is totally mixed messages.
+The incentives in place in a business make a huge difference too – leaders can say that the team should experiment, try out their ideas to succeed and work together toward outcomes, but if leadership behaviour shifts when bonuses are on the line, or paid out to individuals on completion of projects on time, budget and scope, this is totally mixed messages.

 For me, the trick is to find the cadence for your context; how do we get into the rhythm of making smaller more frequent bets and outcomes with leading indicators, rather than creating big upfront plans with the output predicted in terms of time, budget and scope ?
 Every company has different requirements for different levels of fidelity of plans, and some of this will also vary by stakeholder.

 Figure out how best your teams can keep stakeholders updated with the bets that they have made and whether this has moved the dial on the outcome metric you’ve agreed together.
-This is a very different way of working than planning everything out at the beginning of the year, but the benefits you can realize in terms of organizational culture, productivity and effectiveness once you learn can be extraordinary.
+This is a very different way of working than planning everything out at the beginning of the year, but the benefits you can realise in terms of organisational culture, productivity and effectiveness once you learn can be extraordinary.

-J3T: We hear a lot about psychological safety – how important is this?
+We hear a lot about psychological safety – how important is this?

 The quality of safety in organisations will directly impact the quality of information that you get.

 Ensuring that individuals and teams know how to design safe-to-fail bets is important to enable and make sure they feel they can learn from mistakes.
-How openly and honestly teams can and are willing to share their learning, so that others can jump up the learning curve more quickly, is an outcome every organization and leadership team should be aiming for.
+How openly and honestly teams can and are willing to share their learning, so that others can jump up the learning curve more quickly, is an outcome every organisation and leadership team should be aiming for.

 You can think big, start small, and learn fast tomorrow by asking your teams: ‘on a scale of 1-10, how safe do you feel to share open and honest information?’
 Accept the score they give, and start small to improve.
 Ask what you can do as a leader to help improve that score by half a point.
 Pick one suggestion for a week, try it and learn what works and what doesn’t.
-Role model your efforts to unlearn outdated behavior and thinking as you seek to create a create of experimentation and learning to help others succeed.
+Role model your efforts to unlearn outdated behaviour and thinking as you seek to create a create of experimentation and learning to help others succeed.